Shicheng-Guo/Shicheng-Guo.Github.io/_posts/2017-04-03-Science-Writing-Guidelines-And-Guidance.md

 ### Science Writing: Guidelines And Guidance

-* nut graf is most important point in your paper.
+* nut graf (key points) is most important point in your paper.
 * if it states something most readers already know, they won't feel the need to keep reading
 * if it is too obscure, reader will not invest time to read it
 * don't let readers assmble your nut graf for you